EventFahrplan/EventFahrplan-website/docs/src/index.md

 ---

 # Feature highlights {.appfeatures-headline .headline}
+As an end-user of the app you have all functionality at your fingertips.
+Here a small overview of what you can expect.
 * View program by day and rooms (side by side)
 * Custom grid layout for smartphones (try landscape mode 🙃) and tablets
 * Read detailed descriptions (speaker names, start time, room name, links, ...) of events
 * Add events to favorites list
-* Export favorites list
+* Manage your favorites
 * Setup alarms for individual events
 * Add events to your personal calendar
 * Share a website link to an event with others
+* Automatic program updates (configurable in settings)
 * Keep track of program changes
-* Automatic program updates (configurable in settings)
-* Vote and leave comments on talks and workshops {.appfeatures}
+* Vote and leave comments on talks and workshops {.appfeatures .content-list}

 # Integrations {.appintegrations-headline .headline}
+The app is built to be extendable to be integrated with out software systems.
+The following projects are already supported and can be enabled as needed.
 * If you are using the [c3nav indoor navigation](https://c3nav.de) then EventFahrplan has a navigation option right at the session details screen ready for you to find your way to the next room.
 * If your using the [Engelsystem project](https://engelsystem.de) for coordinating helpers and work shifts at your event then you can make helpers happy!
-EventFahrplan supports loading personal work shifts from Engelsystem into the app.
+EventFahrplan supports loading personal work shifts from the Engelsystem into the app.
 * If you are storing your session recordings at [media.ccc.de](http://media.ccc.de) we recommend using the [Chaosflix Android app](https://github.com/NiciDieNase/chaosflix) to consume the videos.
 EventFahrplan allows to share favorites with Chaosflix to have your playlist ready in seconds.
-{.appintegrations}
+{.appintegrations .content-list}

 # Supported languages {.applanguages-headline .headline}
 The user interface of EventFahrplan can be translated into any language.
 Session descriptions must be edited by the event host.
 Currently, the following languages are ready to use: